Stephanie Sanzo Flaunts Chiseled Physique In Camo-Print Leggings For Almost 300-Pound Deadlift

 Pumping some reps with 130kg / 286lb ????
 People often ask me how many reps they should use in their training ????
 The answer really depends on your goals ????
 Different rep ranges will create different adaptations in your body – so it’s important that you’re training in a way that is specific to your goals Here’s some general guidelines: ✅ Endurance: 15+ Reps ✅ Muscle Building: 8-12 Reps ✅ General Strength: 4-6 Reps ✅ Maximal Strength: 1-3 Reps It’s also important to include a variety of other rep ranges (outside your goal) because over time your body will become use to the same amount of reps and no longer need to adapt (leading to a plateau) Here’s a good ratio to aim for in your training: ➡️ Perform 75% of your training using the rep range that is specific to your goals ➡️ Perform 25% of your training using a rep range that is not specific to your goals (but know it will benefit you in the long run) #sumodeadlift #powerbuilder #powerliftingwomen

-The video has been viewed more than 60,000 times, as of this writing and over 350 Instagram users have commented on it.
-In those comments, several Instagram thanked her for the weightlifting advice she provided.
+The video has been viewed more than 60,000 times as of this writing, and over 350 Instagram users have commented on it.
+In those comments, several Instagram users thanked her for the weightlifting advice she provided.

 “Thanks for the advice,” one person wrote.
 “Keep posting that kind of posts, it’s very interesting.
 Much love.”